19TH ANNUAL

 Equitable Relief: Social time with snacks and drinks

 Join us in the Blake Law School Commons to mix, mingle, commiserate, and recharge!
 Free for all conference attendees.
+Cash bar available.

 May 21, 2025